How to Build a Fanbase as an Independent Artist in 2026

 1. You own the list.
 No algorithm controlling the visibility

 Instagram decides which 3.5-7.6% of your followers see your posts.
 Spotify determines whether your new release appears in Release Radar.
 TikTok’s algorithm chooses if your video reaches beyond your existing followers.
-But with email, you control who receives your messages.
-Send to 500 people, and all 500 get it in their inbox.
+With email, you actually control who sees your messages.
+Send to 500 people?
+500 people get it.
+No algorithm deciding you’re only worth showing to 38 of them.

 2. Subscribers have a higher intent

 Someone who gives you their email address has crossed a significantly higher “commitment threshold” than someone who simply taps “follow.”
-This intent has been shown to translate directly to improved conversion rates.
+That intent actually converts better.

 3. Direct inbox access means far less competition